When you’re single, life seems to be all about you: your schedule, your time, your goals.

 The researchers concluded that living together increases both men and women’s risk for obesity.
 (The study only looked at straight couples, so the jury is still out on whether there are similar trends in non-heterosexual couples.)

-Other research has found that young newlyweds who are happy with their marriage tend to put on extra weight.
+that young newlyweds who are happy with their marriage tend to put on extra weight.
 In contrast, couples who weren’t as satisfied with their relationship tend to gain less weight.

 Researchers concluded that the reason why happy couples gain weight is because they are less motivated to maintain their weight when they don’t need to attract a mate.